jenkinsci/coverity-plugin/README.md

    * Add Coverity Static Analysis Tools:
    ![Screenshot of Coverity Global Tool Configuration](screenshots/global-tool-configuration.png)
      * Add one or more tools, configuring tools for multiple platforms can be managed here.
 The tools named 'default' will take priority, otherwise the tools path can be configured (or overwritten) per node and/or job configuration.
-     * If the Coverity Static Analysis tools are on the PATH, this can be skipped
      * Note: In Jenkins prior to Jenkins 2, global tools are in **Configure System**
 1. Configure Coverity global settins (**Manage Jenkins** > **Configure System**)
     * Add connection details for the Coverity Connect instance